AhmedFateen/Conflict-free_Schedules/README.md

 # Conflict-free Schedules

-This program takes a list of courses and their time slots and creates schedules out of them while eliminating schedule conflicts.
+This simple program takes a list of courses and their time slots and creates schedules out of them while eliminating schedule conflicts.
 Don't be too harsh, it's only 2 hours' work.

 Find below an annotated input.txt file.